Why WAMS Asks for Vehicle Details

 • Matching the module firmware to that configuration

-• Ensuring compatibility with all related modules
+• Ensuring compatibility with related modules and features

 • Modules that power on but do not function correctly